EspressoLogicCafe/CALiveAPICreatorAdminCLI/docs/api.md

 	Request took: 470ms - # objects touched: 21
 	Current project is now: My Project3 (1007)

-Note that creating an API also creates a number of other default objects.
+Note that creating APIs also creates a number of other default objects.
-Once the project is created, it becomes the current API.
+Once the API is created, it becomes the current API (lacadmin api use --url_name <urlfragname>).

 ***
 ## Update
-The update command updates one or more attribute of the specified project.
+The update command updates one or more attribute of the specified API.
-The project can be specified either by its name or by its URL name.
+The API can be specified either by its name or by its URL name.

     $lacadmin api update [--api_name <name> | --url_name <url_name>]
         [--status <A-I>] [--authprovider <ident>] [--comments <comments>]
 ***
 ## Delete
-The delete command deletes the specified project and everything it contains.
+The delete command deletes the specified API and everything it contains.
-The project can be specified either by its name or by its URL name.
+The API can be specified either by its name or by its URL name.

 If the `--verbose` option is specified, the output will include all deleted objects instead of a summary.
 ```